 For example, lauric acid (C12:0) has a strong soapy flavor and is readily detectable in rancid coconut and coconut oil—as little as 0.3% lauric acid will produce this effect.
 This hydrolysis reaction requires either high temperature, e.g., deep fat frying with water present or lipase enzyme activity.

-Therefore, it is not a reaction which occurs during normal food storage unless there is lipolytic enzyme activity.
+Therefore, it is not a reaction that occurs during normal food storage unless there is a lipolytic enzyme activity.
 With the exception of lauric acid mentioned above, low levels of free fatty acids have minimal effect on the flavor of foods.